snakster/snapi/README.md

 # snapi

 snapi (/sneɪ.piˈaɪ/) is a simple yet flexible code generation framework.
-It uses Python, but can generate code for any language - or any text in general.
+It uses Python, but can generate code for any programming language - or any text in general.

 ### Why?

-TODO
+Here are some scenarios where an abstract API definition + code generation might be a good idea:
+* Function declarations that are repeated multiple times, i.e. for interface, implementation, testing mocks, ...
+* Boilerplate wrappers that forward or convert between layers of an architecture
+* SDKs for multiple programming languages using the same general API
+* Semantic checks on API changes that require an easy to parse definition, i.e. to programmatically test for backward compatibility

 ### Installation